PX4/PX4-Autopilot/nuttx/README.txt

     Even though you should not use a foreign C-Library, you may still need to use other, external libraries with NuttX.
 In particular, you may need to use the math library, libm.a.
+NuttX supports a generic, built-in math library that can be enabled using CONFIG_LIBM=y.
+However, you may still want to use a higher performance external math library that has been tuned for your CPU.
+Sometimes such such tuned math libraries are bundled with your toolchain.

-The math libary header file, math.h, is a special case.
+    The math libary header file, math.h, is a then special case.
 If you do nothing, the standard math.h header file that is provided with your toolchain will be used.

     If you have a custom, architecture specific math.h header file, then that header file should be placed at arch/<cpu>/include/math.h.
 There